 To help you better understand South Africa’s political landscape, it’s essential to know the political parties that work to govern South Africa, especially if you’re gearing up to vote in the upcoming elections.

-With a multi-party system, South Africa has quite a number of political parties, however, there are only a dozen with enough support for representation in government.
-There are also a couple of new parties on the rise and ready to make waves in their first elections this year.
+With a multi-party system, South Africa has quite several political parties.
+However, only a dozen have enough support for representation in government.
+A couple of new parties are also the rise, making waves in their first elections in 2024.

 Here’s a list of the main political parties in South Africa you should know about: